lizhanmit/learning-notes/kafka-note/kafka-note.md

 ### Messages

 - Messages (= records) are byte arrays of data with String, JSON, and Avro being the most common.
-- Each message consists of a key, a value and a timestamp.
-A key is not required.
+- Each message is stored as a key-value pair.
+Each message consists of a key, a value and a timestamp.
+The key is not required.
 - Each message is assigned a unique sequential identifier called **offset**.
 - Messages with the same key arrive at the same partition.
 - Messages are replicated across the cluster and persisted to disk.